philzook58/philzook58.github.io/_notes/Math/graph-theory.md

 <https://en.wikipedia.org/wiki/Comparability_graph> things that are comparable in a partial order have an edge.
 Total order has complete comparaibility graph.
 Comparability graphs are perfect

+cayley graph <https://en.wikipedia.org/wiki/Cayley_graph> turn group into graph. edges are generators.
+Can easily get infinite graph in this way

 ## Software

 networkx